 And let us know if you have questions!
 Happy Friday!
 Happy February!
 Happy newsletter!

-I’m not going to say this year flew by quickly.
-That’s what everyone says at the end of December.
-But I will say, looking back at the last 12 months, that I’m overwhelmed by the sheer breadth of life a person lives in one year.
-The trips, the work, the conversations, the movies, the driving, the meals: time keeps coming, and we keep spending it, until, one day, it doesn’t.
-Just like that.
-Years flash through our fingers like sand, pouring quickly, quickly, and we never know when it will stop, so instead we live like it won’t, and yet there’s this reality, ever present, that there’s nothing any of us can do to slow things down.
+Looking back at the last 12 months, I’m overwhelmed by the sheer breadth of life a person lives in one year.
+The trips, the work, the conversations, the movies, the driving, the meals: time keeps coming, and we keep spending it.
+Years flash through our fingers like sand, pouring quickly, quickly, and we never know when it will stop, so instead we live like it won’t.
+Yet there’s this reality, ever present, that there’s nothing any of us can do to slow things down.
 Another year is gone, and here we are, standing face to face with the next one, considering, the way we do at the close of December, even if only for a moment, what we will do with it.

-So in the spirit of looking back—for a better way of looking forward—and inspired by a post I wrote at the end of 2009, I’m bringing you a roundup of articles from the past year—12 posts I wrote and 12 posts I read in 2012 that stuck with me.
+So in the spirit of looking back—for a better way of looking forward—and inspired by a post I wrote at the end of 2009, I’m bringing you a roundup.
+Below, check out some personal magazine stories or blog articles I loved in the past year.
 Enjoy!
-And here’s to 2013 (!).
+Here’s to 2013 (!).
 May we choose to be wholly present and intentional in it.

 Christmas is always the time of year when our cup feels especially full, what with the visits to family and gifts being exchanged, but, in fact, it’s our entire month that’s been filled with good gifts.
 Around here, December has meant cloudy Sunday afternoons walking around downtown Franklin, cozy nights doodling and watching Christmas movies, trimming a tree and, now this week, trips to Ohio and Chicago.
 What’s more, as 2012 comes to a close, we’re looking back at a long list of good meals, many of which were inspired by friends in the blogging world.